-These loans are backed by the US federal government, and come with more relaxed borrowing standards than most conventional loans.
+These types of home loans are backed by the US federal government, and come with more relaxed borrowing standards than most conventional loans.
 This makes them an excellent option for borrowers whose finances don’t clear that standard, and for first-time buyers, who may not have the savings and demonstrated ability to pay what private lenders like to see.

-The trade-off can be that these loans can come with more strings attached on certain issues: For example, government-insured loans are only meant for single-family homes that constitute someone’s primary residence, and don’t apply to secondary residents like vacation homes, or real estate investments.
+The trade-off can be that these home loans can come with more strings attached on certain issues: For example, government-insured loans are only meant for single-family homes that constitute someone’s primary residence, and don’t apply to secondary residents like vacation homes, or real estate investments.

 There are three kinds of government-insured home loans, which we’ll cover next.